mjteo95/GEO1003-Shared_Notes/docs/content/books/RDNAPTRANS/3-transformationRD-NAPtoETRS89.md

 Some software expect the quasi-geoid grid to give ETRS89 quasi-geoid height in a Bessel grid.
 For these applications implementation variant 2 with the Bessel grid is used in both transformation directions, for RD and NAP to ETRS89 as well as ETRS89 to RD and NAP.
 The NAP height of the point of interest must be transformed to ellipsoidal ETRS89 height (Formula 3.5) using the interpolated quasi-geoid height of the point of interest.

-### Exam questions

-- What could go wrong when users exchanging geoinformation in RD coordinates do not use the official RDNAPTRANS™ procedure between ETRS89 and RD?
-- What are the needed operations for a transformation from ETRS89 to the Rijksdriehoeksstelsel (RD)?
-- For what purposes is a more accurate geoid useful?
-- What are the factors you would consider when choosing between different CRSs?
-- What are the current issues concerning CRS?